-Put breakfast on autopilot with this easy baked oatmeal recipe that uses seasonal fruit for sweetness and heart-healthy pecans for crunch.
+Put breakfast on autopilot with this easy baked oatmeal recipe that uses peaches for sweetness and heart-healthy pecans for crunch.
 This dish is the perfect overnight or make-ahead recipe to feed a crowd for breakfast!

 Fresh Peach Baked Oatmeal